 Who Should Attend

 Engineers are responsible for enhancing their professional competence throughout their careers.
 Licensed, chartered, and/or certified engineers are sometimes required by government entities to provide proof of continued professional development and training.
-Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PDH).
+Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PDHs).

 Attendees of SPE training courses earn 0.8 CEUs for each day of training.
 We provide each attendee a certificate upon completion of the training course.